nchenderson/elements-nonpar-stat/docs/05-permutation.md

 ---

-* This idea can be useful in the context of difficult-to-interpret variable importance measures or variable importance measures which are known to have certain biases.
+* The approach of permuting the response vector can be useful in the context of difficult-to-interpret variable importance measures or variable importance measures which are known to have certain biases.